 That said, for those who catch the bug, these become minor details as they enjoy the spirit of community on the board, and hopefully wins flooding in.
 It's also fun to drool over all those lavish prizes.

 'I won a £2,600 holiday to the Canary Islands'

 While we don't want to give the impression that comping is a sure-fire way to make cash, it is possible to win big.

-So far in 2020, our forumites have already won tickets to last week's Brit Awards, a holiday to Dubai, £200 cash, a woodburning stove and...
+Examples of what forumites have already won include tickets to the Brit Awards, a holiday to Dubai, £200 cash, a woodburning stove and...
 19 cans of Pringles.
-Forumite Stacy2kids was delighted with her recent win:

 Won a holiday for me and my partner, incl accommodation, flights and experiences - seven nights, worth £2,600.
 I can't believe it, we are still in shock.

 I received a call from Absolute Radio telling me I'd won the 'Summer Payday' £12,500.